Self-management of raised blood pressure in women after childbirth

 National guidance from the National Institute for Health and Care Excellence (NICE) highlights that very few clinical studies have addressed the management of blood pressure after birth.
 Clinical care is typically to continue the blood pressure medication started during pregnancy and monitor blood pressure in the community with a focus on prevention of over-treatment.

 To date research in self-monitoring and self-management of hypertension in non-pregnant patients has shown that it is feasible, acceptable to patients and produces better blood pressure control when compared with conventional monitoring in a clinic setting.
 Women with new-onset raised blood pressure in pregnancy would seem to be an ideal group in whom to apply this work: the condition has, in general, a limited time course meaning that intensive monitoring is more reasonable.
 Pregnant women are by definition in a younger age group than the majority of those with chronic hypertension, and may be more comfortable with the use of technology to assist in disease monitoring.

-This pilot study has been set up to inform the planning of a large-scale multi-centre randomised controlled trial by testing whether our protocol works.
-We want to:
+This pilot study was set up to inform the planning of a large-scale multi-centre randomised controlled trial by testing whether our protocol works.
+We wanted to:

 - increase our experience of applying this management approach in this group of patients

 - select the most appropriate primary outcome measure and to estimate how well this intervention works

 - assess whether women are happy to participate in this type of trial

 - evaluate how straightforward it is to coordinate this trial across several centres.